matwebmasta/BlackList/README.md

 # BlackList

+*"You've disappointed me for the last time." - Wise raid leader*

 Enhanced for Turtle WoW (Classic 1.12)

 BlackList is a World of Warcraft addon that adds a comprehensive player management system to your Friends Tab on the Social Panel.
 Unlike the built-in Ignore system which has limits, BlackList lets you track unlimited players with detailed information, custom reasons, and flexible warning options.